oracle/node-oracledb/doc/api.md

 There can be multiple pools in the cache if each pool is created with a unique alias.

-If a pool is created without providing a pool alias, and a pool with an alias of 'default' is not in the cache already, this pool will be cached using the alias 'default'.
+If a pool is created without providing a pool alias:

+- If no other pool in the cache already has the alias of 'default', then the new pool will be cached using the [`pool.poolAlias`](#proppoolpoolalias) 'default'.

   This pool is used by default in methods that utilize the connection pool cache.

-If subsequent pools are created without explicit aliases, they will be not stored in the pool cache.
+- If an existing pool in the cache already has the alias 'default', then [`pool.poolAlias`](#proppoolpoolalias) of the new pool will be undefined and the pool will be not stored in the pool cache.
+The application must retain a variable for subsequent pool use: `const pool = await oracledb.createPool({
+  . . . })`.

 Methods that can affect or use the connection pool cache include:
 - [oracledb.createPool()](#createpool) - can add a pool to the cache